curvegrid/go-ethereum-wiki/Native-DApps:-Go-bindings-to-Ethereum-contracts.md

 Building a contract directly from Solidity has the nice side effect that all contracts contained within a Solidity source file are built and bound, so if your file contains many contract sources, each and every one of them will be available from Go code.
+The sample Token solidity file results in [`token.go`](https://gist.github.com/karalabe/79f654db3bc1c4872100).

 ### Project integration (i.e. `go generate`)